Skip to main content

 Course fee

-The course is free of charge for PhD students enrolled in the Faculty of Health Sciences at the University of Southern Denmark. for other PhD students enrollede in universities that have joined the "Open market agreement" or NorDoc, the fee is
+The course is free of charge for PhD students enrolled in the Faculty of Health Sciences at the University of Southern Denmark.
+For other PhD students enrollede in universities that have joined the "Open market agreement" or NorDoc, the fee is

 DKK 1200